SonySemiconductorSolutions/aitrios-edge-mdt/README.md

 are compatible with each other.
 Such installation may require manual setup, and is not guaranteed to work without issues.

-## How to use the Toolchain
+## How to use the Edge-MDT

-Typical use of the Toolchain:
+Typical use of the Edge-MDT:

 - Take an off-the-shelf or custom, pre-trained **floating point** model, in the **framework environment** (Tensorflow or PyTorch)